ElOceanografo/ProbabilisticEchoInversion.jl/docs/src/index.md

-If your data are already stored this way, for instance in a NetCDF or .mat file, it will be easy to convert them to a `DimArray` (refer to the [DimensionalData.jl documentation](https://rafaqz.github.io/DimensionalData.jl/stable/course/) for how to do that).
+If your data are already stored this way, for instance in a NetCDF or .mat file, it will be easy to convert them to a `DimArray` (refer to the [DimensionalData.jl documentation](https://rafaqz.github.io/DimensionalData.jl/stable/course/) for details).
 If your data are stored as a table in "long" format, as is typical for .CSV exports from Echoview, you will need to do some reshaping first.
-This package provides a function `unstack_echogram` to do that for you.
+This package provides a function `unstack_echogram` to take care of that reshaping.

 First, load the required packages.
 ```julia